 There are so many obligations pulling us all in a multitude of directions.
 Often the things that bring us joy are rarely the things we’re obliged to do.
 Create space in your life to reconnect with what brings you joy and makes you “you” at the deepest level.
 Give yourself permission to step out of your routines and to do something for yourself.

 Have any other goals you’d like to achieve this summer?
-Join us next week for a unique goal setting workshop and get ready to cross some things off your to do list!
+Take the advice from this article and get ready to cross some things off your to do list!